The Emergence of the Bill of Rights

 At the centerpiece of the exhibition is an extremely rare June 13, 1789 issue of The New-York Daily Gazette newspaper containing one of the earliest printings of Madison’s proposed amendments to the new Constitution.
 The newspaper printing and several other items in the exhibition are on loan from the collections of Sara Miller McCune and SAGE.
 The exhibition also includes items from the Library’s Department of Special Collections.

 The Emergence of the Bill of Rights is curated by UC Santa Barbara professors Patricia Cline Cohen (History) and William B. Warner (English and Comparative Literature).

 There will be a lecture by the curators on March 6th at 4pm in the Mary Cheadle Room on the 3rd floor of the Library.
 The event is free and open to the public.

-Arts Library Lobby (First Floor)
+UCSB Arts Library Lobby (First Floor)

 UCSB Library (Third Floor Gallery)

-UCSB Library (2nd floor)
+UCSB Library (Second Floor)

 The Library is currently the location for a site-specific digital exhibition created by former UCSB students Raymond Douglas and Chris Silva.
 Installed at the top of the circular stairs on the second floor of Davidson Library is a network device that enables visitors in the vicinity to view art on their computers and mobile devices.
 Just look for the network ID called "Art Network."
 Currently the network is exhibiting animated work by UCSB student Angie Shen.
 Angie is a 4th year book arts major in the College of Creative Studies.